goliatone/go-formgen/docs/GUIDE_CUSTOMIZATION.md

 }
 ```

 Runtime note: the WYSIWYG editor is implemented in the browser runtime bundle `formgen-relationships.min.js` (`/runtime/formgen-relationships.min.js`).
-The `file_uploader` component injects this runtime automatically; if you only use `wysiwyg`, include the runtime yourself and call `FormgenRelationships.initRelationships()`.
+The `wysiwyg` and `file_uploader` components inject this runtime automatically; if you render relationship fields without either component, include the runtime yourself and call `FormgenRelationships.initRelationships()`.

 ### Example: File Uploader Component